gridiron-zone/huddle/x/posts/spec/01-overview.md

 # `x/posts`

 ## Abstract
-This document specifies the posts module of Desmos.
+This document specifies the posts module of Huddle.

 This module allows the creation and management of on-chain contents in the form of posts that can be enriched with different kind of data.